 ● Mae Hong Son: The Imperial Mae Hong Son Resort or similar

-● Pai: The Quarter Hotel or similar
+● Pai: Yoma Hotel or similar

 ● Ban Tha Ton: Maekok River Village Resort or similar